datatrail-jhu/12_package/manuscript/09_release.md

 Last but not least, a README.md can be *very* helpful to others who stumble upon your released package.
 Similar to a less-detailed vignette, the README included with your package should explain why someone should use your package, briefly demonstrate how to use it, and include information about how to install the package.

-The `usethis` package (of course!) has two helpful functions to generate thes files for you which wil generate the template README file and add it to *.Rbuildignore*.
+The `usethis` package (of course!) has two helpful functions to generate these files for you which will generate the template README file and add it to *.Rbuildignore*.

 ```
 # to include markdown-formatted text